michaelsynan/michaelsynan/README.md

-# HELLO, I'M MICHAEL SYNAN 👋
+# Hello, I'm Michael Synan 👋
 I like website design, digital marketing, philosophy & jazz.

 Find more info or follow me at: